ritterbush/ComfyOS/README.md

 ### First curl/wget/download the correct script, be it Arch or Debian-based, and then
 ### Run it with the options -u [username] and -p [password] to make a new user username and password to try it out.

-### OR, run it with just option -c to use the current user and use CAUTION, because certain files, such as .zshrc,
+### OR, run it with the options -c and -p [current user password] to use the current user and use CAUTION,
-### .xinitrc, and some other config files will get overwritten!
+### because certain files, such as .zshrc, .xinitrc, and some other config files will get overwritten!

 #### This script installs and makes use of: